ShineQi/ethernetIP-explorer/Docs/README.txt

 		  - Used to fill the Textbox with this default value.
 	3.4 CSVSeparator
 		  - Value for treeview CSV file (spreadsheet compatible format) see §2.5.
-	3.5 ForwardOpen
-		  - Control parameters : requested cycle time (in ms) & duration (in sec.).
-		    If the cycle is 0 ms, then a ChangeOfstate request is used.
-			Duration is auto-adjusted in the range 1..60.

 4. TESTS
 	The EnIPExplorer has been tested with really a too few number of others tools :